By Abby Weingarten

 “I needed a program that would provide a holistic approach that emphasized gaining both theoretical concepts and real-world experience.
 This program offers real-world experience alongside classroom experience through partnerships with the industry,” Ledi said.
 “You are privileged to work and provide solutions to real problems faced by organizations while in school.
 I found no other place better than New College to undertake my master’s degree in data science.”

-Zhandos Zhaken, from Turkey, shared a similar stance to Ledi’s.
+Zhandos Zhaken, from Kazakhstan, shared a similar stance to Ledi’s.

 “We are living in an age of big data and people are leaving their digital footprints everywhere: products they buy, places they go, people they call, etc. And all of these things generate sufficient amounts of data to study and analyze,” Zhaken said.
 “I want to be part of this hot industry where I can create some impact.”